 Outside of social media, they partner up regularly on new media such as Broadsheet, recently featuring in the 2014 Chai Championship, where a bunch of their employees competed.

-T2 currently employs over 700 staff in 50 stores Australia wide.
-This along with it’s expansion overseas has caught the attention of one consumer products giant, and T2 was recently bought by Unilever for an undisclosed sum.
-Unilever, who also own Lipton and Bushells, plan to expand the premium tea category and continue the push into new markets.
-Maryanne will continue on as the managing director to ensure T2’s unique culture and aesthetic remain.
+T2 currently employs over 700 staff in 50 stores Australia-wide.
+This along with its expansion overseas has caught the attention of one consumer products giant, and T2 was recently bought by Unilever for an undisclosed sum.
+Unilever, which also owns Lipton and Bushells, plans to expand the premium tea category and continue the push into new markets.
+Maryanne will continue as the managing director to ensure T2’s unique culture and aesthetic remain.